jina-ai/clip-as-service/docs/user-guides/server.md

 Based on these two points, it makes more sense to have multiple replicas on a single GPU comparing to have multiple replicas on different GPU, which is kind of waste of resources. `clip_server` scales pretty well by interleaving the GPU time with mulitple replicas.
 ```

-## Monitoring with Prometheus
+## Monitor with Prometheus and Grafana

-To monitor the performance of the service, you can enable the monitoring feature in the Flow YAML:
+To monitor the performance of the service, you can enable the Prometheus metrics in the Flow YAML:

 ```{code-block} yaml
 ---